 42 Agency/Group/Organization Housing Authority County of San Bernardino Agency/Group/Organization Type Public Housing Authority What section of the Plan was addressed by Consultation?
-Housing Need Assessment Public Housing Needs Economic Development Market Analysis Anti-poverty Strategy How was the Agency/Group/Organization consulted and what are the anticipated outcomes of the consultation or areas for improved coordination?
+Housing Need Assessment Public Housing Needs Economic Development Market Analysis Anti-poverty Strategy Briefly describe how the Agency/Group/Organization was consulted.
+What are the anticipated outcomes of the consultation or areas for improved coordination?
 To obtain a comprehensive assessment of the needs and priorities within the community, the Consolidated Plan process included consultation with Consortium residents, service providers and selected departments from each member jurisdiction.
 Engagement was conducted through surveys, community meetings and focus group interviews.
 43 Agency/Group/Organization Victor Valley Global Medical Center Agency/Group/Organization Type Services-Health; Health Agency What section of the Plan was addressed by Consultation?
-Non-Homeless Special Needs Anti-poverty Strategy How was the Agency/Group/Organization consulted and what are the anticipated outcomes of the consultation or areas for improved coordination?
+Non-Homeless Special Needs Anti-poverty Strategy Briefly describe how the Agency/Group/Organization was consulted.
+What are the anticipated outcomes of the consultation or areas for improved coordination?
 To obtain a comprehensive assessment of the needs and priorities within the community, the Consolidated Plan process included consultation with Consortium residents, service providers and selected departments from each member jurisdiction.
 Engagement was conducted through surveys, community meetings and focus group interviews.
 44 Agency/Group/Organization Foothill AIDS Project Agency/Group/Organization Type Services-HIV/AIDS What section of the Plan was addressed by Consultation?
-Non-Homeless Special Needs How was the Agency/Group/Organization consulted and what are the anticipated outcomes of the consultation or areas for improved coordination?
+Non-Homeless Special Needs Briefly describe how the Agency/Group/Organization was consulted.
+What are the anticipated outcomes of the consultation or areas for improved coordination?
 To obtain a comprehensive assessment of the needs and priorities within the community, the Consolidated Plan process included consultation with Consortium residents, service providers and selected departments from each member jurisdiction.
 Engagement was conducted through surveys, community meetings and focus group interviews.